 Overseas clients are paid by IBAN via their case working organisation.

-Christmas grants paid in December are either paid as part of the quarterly annuity or as a one off payment to Christmas grant clients only.
+Christmas grants paid in December are either paid as part of the quarterly annuity or as a one off payment to clients in receipt of a Christmas grant only.

 REA banking details: